operantnetworks/ndn-ind/INSTALL.md

-NDN-CPP:  A Named Data Networking client library for C++ and C
+NDN-IND:  A Named Data Networking client library for C++ and C
 ==============================================================

-These are instructions to build and install NDN-CPP.
+These are instructions to build and install NDN-IND.
 To cross compile for Anrdoid, see android-native/INSTALL-android.md .

 Prerequisites
 =============
-(These are prerequisites to build NDN-CPP.
-To do development of NDN-CPP code and update the build system, see Development Prerequisites.)
+(These are prerequisites to build NDN-IND.
+To do development of NDN-IND code and update the build system, see Development Prerequisites.)

 * Required: libcrypto